 1. Healthy Lighting: The Lesser Known Variables

-2. Light for Healthcare and Special Needs
+2. Light for Healthcare & Special Needs

-3. Beyond Frequency and Wavelength: Chroma Therapy
+3. Beyond Frequencies and Wavelengths

-4. In Praise of Darkness and Shadows
+4. In Praise of Darkness & Shadows

-6. Light is my Religion
+6. Light is My Religion

-7. Future Trends: What will 2030 bring?
+7. Future Trends: What Will 2030 Bring?

-Abhay was nominated to “40 under 40 Hall of Fame” by BD+C in the United States in 2009.
+Abhay holds a Master’s of Science degree in Lighting from the LRC at RPI in Troy, New York and pursued graduate studies at the University of Southern California (USC).
+He holds a Bachelor’s degree in Architecture from Sir JJ College of Architecture in Mumbai, India and worked as an architect in Mumbai.
+Abhay was nominated to the “40 under 40 Hall of Fame” by BD+C in the United States in 2009.
 Abhay won the GE Edison Award of Excellence, the IIDA Award, the Lumen Award, and the Paul Waterbury Award of Excellence for lighting the George Washington Bridge Towers in New York and New Jersey.
 He is the recipient of many prestigious industry awards, including the International Illumination Design Award (IIDA) for his work on the Museum of Fine Arts, Boston.